Patrick Wisdom Player Props: Cubs vs. Nationals

 Patrick Wisdom At The Plate

-- Wisdom is batting .192 with seven doubles, a triple, 15 home runs and 24 walks.
+- Wisdom is hitting .194 with seven doubles, a triple, 16 home runs and 25 walks.

+- Wisdom has reached base via a hit in 28 games this year (of 64 played), and had multiple hits in nine of those games.

-- Wisdom has driven home a run in 16 games this season (25.4%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on four occasions..
+- Wisdom has driven in a run in 17 games this season (26.6%), including 10 games with more than one RBI (15.6%).
+He has also driven in three or more of his team's runs in four contests.

-- In 25 of 63 games this season, he has scored, and six of those games included multiple runs.
+- In 26 of 64 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.